ICanBoogie/HTTP/README.md

 query string, the post body or the path info.
 The `query_params`, `request_params` and `path_params` give you access to these parameters.

-You can access each type of parameters as follows:
+You can access each type of parameter as follows:

 ```php
 <?php